DrWilliamsSteven/react-weather-app/README.md

-#React template
+#React weather app

-This is a basic react app template.
+This is a react weather app.

 Project for Udemy React course.